brentp/bwa-meth/README.md

 The commands:

     bwameth.py index $REF
-    bwameth.py --reference $REF some_R1.fastq.gz some_R2.fastq.gz --prefix some.output
+    bwameth.py --reference $REF some_R1.fastq.gz some_R2.fastq.gz > some.output.sam

 will create `some.output.bam` and `some.output.bam.bai`.
 To align single end-reads, specify only 1 file.